-Our Home Euthanasia Service includes travel to your home within 25 miles, sedation, euthanasia, and a memorial keepsake ink paw print.
-The fee for this service is $275.
+Our Home Euthanasia Service includes travel to your home, sedation tailored to your pet's specific needs, peaceful euthanasia procedure, and a memorial keepsake ink paw print.

-If your pet weighs over 40lbs, we may ask for family assistance to help move your loved one.
-If you or your family are unable to assist, we may request the crematory to provide help.
-If this is the case, additional fees will apply to cover their charge.
+If your pet weighs over 30lbs, we may ask for family assistance to help move your loved one.
+If you or your family are unable to assist, we may provide an extra person to help for an additional fee.

 We prefer pre-payment with a credit card at the time of scheduling.
 We have found that taking care of paperwork/ payment before the home visit allows you to focus on spending time with your pet.
 Arrangements for payment with cash can be made upon arrival at your home if necessary.
 We do not accept checks.